CassandraNewell/floofs-of-activerecord/README.md

 ```
 #### Pups

-* A pup must have a unique name
+* A pup must have a name
 * A pup can have many walks

 #### Walkers

-* Must have a unique name
+* Must have a name
 * A walker can have many walks

 #### Walks